-Main benefits: Fights acne, treats rosacea, lightens pigmentation, and removes dead skin cells.
+Main benefits: Fights acne, treats rosacea, lightens dark spots, and removes dead skin cells.

-Who should use it: In general, anyone with acne-prone, rosacea-prone skin and hyperpigmentation.
-Dr. Fusco says azelaic acid is recommended for all skin types and is even safe for those who are pregnant.
+Who should use it: In general, anyone with acne-prone, rosacea-prone skin, and hyperpigmentation.
+Fusco says azelaic acid is recommended for all skin types and is even safe for those who are pregnant.

 How often can you use it: It is safe to use twice a day (morning and night) or once every other day for those with sensitive skin.

 Works well with: Alpha-hydroxy acids (AHA), beta-hydroxy acid (BHA), and retinol.

 Don't use with: Azelaic acid is safe to use in conjunction with most, if not all, ingredients.

 In short, Gerstner says azelaic acid is a dicarboxylic acid that helps exfoliate the skin and is synthesized by yeast naturally—but it can be derived from several places.
 "Azelaic acid is produced naturally on your skin by yeast, but you can also make it in a laboratory, and it can come from grains and cereals," Fusco says.
 In addition to being comedolytic (meaning it prevents comedones - blackheads) and working to exfoliate deep within the pores, Fusco says azelaic acid is also keratolytic (breaks down excess keratin), anti-inflammatory, and has antioxidant properties.
 Like we said, it's an overachiever.